discardedbacon/bootstrap-sass-gulp-browsersync/README.md

 # Bootstrap, Sass, Gulp & BrowserSync

 This package of scripts gives you a starting point for building a website with [Bootstrap](http://getbootstrap.com/), [Sass](http://sass-lang.com/) and [Gulp](http://gulpjs.com/).
 [BrowserSync](http://www.browsersync.io/) built into the package allows you to confirm every code changes in a browser window on the fly.
 It is hoped to make your workflow faster, and more functionalities will be added until it can be used as a true alternative to [Google Web Starter Kit](https://github.com/google/web-starter-kit).
+Version 0.2.0 includes gulp-gzip to generate gzip files for css and js.

 ## Dependencies
 - [Node/NPM](http://nodejs.org/)